emundo/jsog-typescript/README.md

 Generate a new instance of the service.
 See Integration for integration to some popular frameworks.

 ```
-import { jsogService } from 'jsog-ts'
+import { jsogService } from 'jsog-typescript'

 const jsog = new JsogService();
 ```